palewire/moneyinpolitics.wtf/CONTRIBUTING.md

 The definitions published by the site are stored in the [`dictionary.yaml`](https://github.com/palewire/moneyinpolitics.wtf/blob/main/_data/dictionary.yaml) file in the `_data` directory.

-Note that each file’s name ends with `.yaml`.
-That tells computers that the file is expected to contain data structured in YAML format.
+Note that the file’s name ends with `.yaml`.
+That tells computers that it is expected to contain data structured in YAML format.

 [YAML](https://en.wikipedia.org/wiki/YAML) is a data serialization language.
 It is used to represent data structures in a human-readable and easy-to-write format.
 YAML stands for “YAML Ain’t Markup Language,” because it is not a markup language like HTML or XML (and because nerds like inventing [silly acronyms](https://en.wikipedia.org/wiki/Backronym).)